What is a vasectomy?

-Some vasectomies can be undone, or "reversed," but the surgery is expensive, not usually covered by insurance and must be performed in a hospital.
-Even though most men can ejaculate sperm after the reversal surgery, the sperm are often not able to fertilize an egg.
+Some vasectomies can be undone, or "reversed," but the surgery is difficult, expensive, and must be performed in a hospital.

 How should I prepare for the operation?

-On the day of the operation, bring a jockstrap (an athletic supporter) with you and make sure your genital area is clean.
-Your doctor will probably give you instructions on how to clean the area before you come in.
+On the day of the procedure, bring a jockstrap (an athletic supporter) with you and make sure your genital area is clean.
+Your doctor may give you instructions on how to clean the area before you come in.
 Your doctor may suggest you bring someone to drive you home after surgery.

 What can I expect after the operation?

-You may have some pain, swelling and bruising in the area of the surgery.
-The bruises should slowly lighten and be gone in about 2 weeks.
-Your doctor will give you instructions for you to follow after surgery.
+You may have some pain, swelling, and bruising in the area of the surgery.
+The bruises should slowly lighten and be gone in about two weeks.
+Your doctor will give you instructions to follow after surgery.
 The instructions may include:

 - Wearing tight-fitting underwear or a jock strap to support your scrotum

 - Using an ice pack to help with the pain and swelling